eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 ## Repositories Configuration

-The Repository configuration contains the parameters used for connecting and depositing custodial material to downstream repositories.
+The Repository configuration contains the parameters used for connecting and depositing custodial material into downstream repositories.
 The format of the configuration file is JSON, defining multiple downstream repositories in a single file.

 Each repository configuration has a top-level key that is used to identify a particular configuration.
 Importantly, each top-level key _must_ map to a `Repository` resource within the PASS repository.
-This implies that the top-level keys in `repositories.json` are not arbitrary.
+This means that the top-level keys in `repositories.json` are not arbitrary.
 In fact, the top level key must be:

 * the value of a `Repository.repositoryKey` field, which is a `Repository` resource in the PASS repository.

-Deposit Services comes with a default repository configuration, but a production environment will want to override the default.
+Deposit Services comes with a default repository configuration, but a production environment should override the default.
 Defaults are overridden by creating a copy of the default configuration, editing it to suit, and setting `PASS_DEPOSIT_REPOSITORY_CONFIGURATION` to point to the new location.